hvolcy/rep1/README.md

 # rep1
-A Repository to test pushing and pulling code from GitHub Additional information inputed in the readme file
+A Repository to test pushing and pulling code from GitHub.
+Additional information inputed in the readme file